eliranwong/AMD_iGPU_AI_Setup/README.md

 ## Test with Llama.cpp

+To access model files, downloaded via ollama, add user to group `ollama`:

+> sudo usermod -a -G ollama $LOGNAME

+> sudo reboot

 To download a model via Ollama and save a copy of it in `~/agentmake/models/gguf/` by default, e.g.:

-> ai --get_model deepseek-r1 -gm llama3.3:70b -gm wizardlm2
+> ai --get_model deepseek-r1 -gm llama3.3:70b -gm aya-expanse

-To run an instance of llama-server, assuming that you followed instructions about alias setup, e.g.:
+To run an instance of llama-server, assuming that you have set up an alias as mentioned [here](https://github.com/eliranwong/AMD_iGPU_AI_Setup#alias-for-launching-llama-server), e.g.:

 > llamacpp deepseek-r1.gguf